In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - 1½ tablespoons unsalted butter

-- 1 red or other bell pepper
+- 1 organic red or other bell pepper

-- 1 or 2 cloves peeled fresh garlic
+- 1 or 2 cloves organic peeled fresh garlic

-- ½ pound green beans
+- 6 ounces organic green beans

-- 3 or 4 sprigs fresh flat-leaf parsley
+- 4 or 5 sprigs organic fresh flat-leaf parsley

 - 2 teaspoons coriander seeds